TL;DR

 - It will prompt Nano to ask you to enter the file name you want to save your changes to.
 Type the desired file name and press Enter to save your changes.

-- To exit the file, press Ctrl + X. If you have unsaved changes, Nano will ask if you want to save them before exiting.
+- To exit Nano editor, press Ctrl + X. If you have unsaved changes, Nano will ask if you want to save them before exiting.
 If you have no unsaved changes, Nano will exit immediately.

 2. Quick Saving and Exiting in Nano Editor

 The Quick Saving and Exiting method in Nano Editor provides a seamless way to manage your documents efficiently.
 With this method, you can streamline your editing workflow and ensure your work is saved securely.
-Follow these steps:
+Follow these steps to save and exit Nano:

 - Press Ctrl + S to save the current document.
 This will save the document to the file that it is currently open in.
 If the document has not been saved before, this will prompt you to save it as a new file.